They’re called Roma, their culture is ancient and intriguing… and the word “gypsy” is a slur.

 Some Roma practice yoga; many practice prayer — and almost all of them practice charms, fortune-telling, and other little rituals designed to bring baxt, luck.

-Baxt is a big deal in Romani culture.
+Baxt is a very big deal in Romani culture.

 The Roma abhor physical churches, written holy books, priests, and any spiritual leader who isn’t one of their own tribal elders.